Biscayne Bay Drift Card Study

 Together we launched an experiment, The Biscayne Bay Drift Card Study (#BayDrift), to identify the origin of the trash washing up into the basin of the Barge and mangroves around Vizcaya as well as the rest of Biscayne Bay.

-One of the most important aspects of this study is connecting people through citizen science.
-Over a dozen environmental organizations and community agencies have joined Vizcaya and CARTHE to conduct the experiments.
-Hundreds of school students and community members have volunteered to release drift cards and dozens of citizen scientists have recovered and reported drift cards.
+One of the most important aspects of this study was connecting people through citizen science.
+Over a dozen environmental organizations and community agencies joined Vizcaya and CARTHE to conduct the experiments.
+Hundreds of school students and community members volunteered to release drift cards and dozens of citizen scientists have recovered and reported drift cards.
 The project has raised awareness about ocean science, the effects of pollution and provided an opportunity for community organizations to work together, to keep South Florida’s bays and oceans clean.

 What can I do to affect change?